apache/ozone-site/CONTRIBUTING.md

 ### Contributing Your Modifications

-Fork the [apache/ozone-site](https://github.com/apache/ozone-site) repo and follow the same steps as the main [Ozone contributing guide](https://github.com/apache/ozone/blob/master/CONTRIBUTING.md#contribute-your-modifications) to create a pull request against the [apache/ozone-site](https://github.com/apache/ozone-site) repository.
-The target branch for the PR should be `HDDS-9225-website-v2` for changes targeting this new unreleased version of the website.
+Fork the [apache/ozone-site](https://github.com/apache/ozone-site) repo and follow the same steps as the main [Ozone contributing guide](https://github.com/apache/ozone/blob/master/CONTRIBUTING.md#contribute-your-modifications) to create a pull request against the [apache/ozone-site](https://github.com/apache/ozone-site) repository. the target branch for the PR should be `HDDS-9225-website-v2` for changes targeting this new unreleased version of the website.